Paternity and foster care leave for the child of a private sector employee

 The second period of your 28-day leave can be split.

-You can take these 28 days in one time or in 2 periods at most.
+You can take these 28 days at once or in up to 2 periods.

-Each period shall have a minimum duration of 5 days.
+Each period must have a minimum duration of 5 days.

 Example :

-your children are born on july 5, 2021, so you can take your leave as follows:
+your children are born on july 5, 2021, you can take your leave as follows

-- Mandatory period of paternity leave and foster care for the child of 4 calendar days from Thursday 8 July to Sunday 11 July
+• Compulsory period of paternity leave and foster care for the child of 4 calendar days from Thursday 8 July to Sunday 11 July inclusive

-- Split period of paternity leave and foster care for the child of 5 calendar days from Monday 19 to Friday 23 July, then from 23 calendar days August 16 to September 7 inclusive
+• Split period of paternity leave and foster care for the child of 5 calendar days from Monday 19 July to Friday 23 July inclusive, then from 23 calendar days August 16 to September 7 inclusive

 General case

-Your leave must start within 6 months of the birth of your child (in particular to be entitled to compensation by the CPAM: titleContent).
+Your leave must begin within 6 months of the birth of your child (in particular to be entitled to compensation by CPAM: titleContent).

 You're the child's father

-You can postpone the 6-month period for taking paternity and child-care leave to the end of postnatal maternity leave.
+You can extend the 6-month period for taking your paternity and childcare leave to the date of the end of postnatal maternity leave.

 You live in a relationship with the mother

-If you're not the father but you live together with the mother, you can take post-natal maternity leave provided the child's father does not take it.
+If you're not the father but you live as a couple with the mother, you can benefit from postnatal maternity leave provided that the father of the child does not benefit from it.

-You can request a 6-month extension to take your paternity and child-care leave to the end of postnatal maternity leave.
+You can request to extend the 6-month period for taking your paternity and childcare leave to the date of the end of the postnatal maternity leave.

-What steps do you need to take with your employer to take advantage of the leave?
+What steps do you need to take with your employer to benefit from the leave?

-You must notify your employer at least 1 month before the start date of the leave.
+You must notify your employer at least 1 month before the leave start date.

-If you meet this deadline, your employer cannot deny you time off.
+If you meet this deadline, your employer cannot refuse you leave.

 FYI

-If your child is born before the expected date of birth, you can take your leave within one month of birth.
+If your child is born before the expected date of delivery, you can take your leave of absence within one month of birth.
 However, you must inform your employer.

 You notify your employer in writing or orally.

-You specify the start and end dates of the leave you want to take.
+You specify the start and end dates of the leave that you want to take.

-It is preferable, for reasons of proof in case of dispute, to send your employer a registered letter with acknowledgement of receipt (LRAR) or a letter of own against discharge.
+For evidentiary reasons in the event of a dispute, it is preferable to send your employer a registered letter with acknowledgement of receipt (LRAR) or a hand-delivered letter against dump.

 Please note